vickiebananas/nu-web-dev/_course/syllabus.md

 All hours will be [held over Zoom](https://northwestern.zoom.us/j/93957923216) (note: you must be logged in using Northwestern’s SSO)

 Days/Times (Chicago/Central Time):
-- Mondays: 4-5pm (Irena)
-- Thursdays: 4:30-5:30pm (Justin) & 7-8pm (Ethan)
-- Saturdays: 3-4pm (Amy)
-- Sundays: 1-2pm (Lianhao)
+- TBA

 By [appointment with Prof V](https://calendly.com/vcchavez/) (these 1:1s will happen on a different Zoom link which will automatically be emailed to you along with a calendar invite)

 ### Asynchronous / Piazza
-If you have any questions and are unable to attend hours, please [post on Piazza](https://piazza.com/northwestern/summer2024/cs396).
+If you have any questions and are unable to attend hours, please [post on Piazza](https://piazza.com/northwestern/summer2025/cs396).
 Make sure to check if your question has already been asked!

 ## Course Policies
 We are working very hard to ensure this course is as accessible as possible.
 If you have any suggestions for how we can make the course more accessible, please reach out to Prof V. If you have any AccessibleANU accommodations, please contact Prof V as soon as possible so that we may work together to support your success in this course.
 Furthermore, if you are reading this, email me your favorite tech-related meme by the end of the second week of classes to receive a custom, limited edition, and soon to be highly-coveted certificate of recognition.

 ### Collaboration Policy
 Assignments are designed to be completed individually, unless otherwise noted.
 It is acceptable to get help online, from TAs, and from students.
 However, it is not acceptable to copy solutions directly from any source.
-In general: do not share files, screenshots, or portions of your assignments with anyone else; do not look at files, screenshots, or portions of assignments created by anyone else.
+In general: do not share files, screenshots, or portions of your assignments with anyone (or anything) else; do not look at files, screenshots, or portions of assignments from this class created by anyone (or anything) else.
+If you use any online resources, make sure to cite them appropriately by, at a minimum, including a comment with a link and short description of your use of that source.

+#### Use of AI
+If you use any AI tools, including but not limited to Gemini, ChatGPT, Meta AI, Apple Intelligence, CoPilot, etc., you must cite it appropriately by including as a comment which tool you used, what your prompt was, and what its output/response was.
+Note that most search engines, including Google, are now using AI to produce summaries and/or responses to search queries. **You must cite these as outlined in this section**.

 ### Late/Extensions Policy & Resubmissions
 Late assignments will not be accepted.
 Students may resubmit any assignment that has received partial credit, except the final project.
 Assignments that have received no credit may not be submitted for late credit.